 Statutory Auditors.
 The Turkish Commercial Code (Law No 6102), which entered into force on 1 July 2012, abolished the requirement for joint stock companies to have statutory auditors, which requirement had existed under the former Turkish Commercial Code (Law No. 6762) since 1956.
 As a result, Turkish joint stock companies were required to amend their articles of association to comply with the new provisions of the Turkish Commercial Code (Law No 6102) by 1 July 2013.
 At the General Assembly Meeting, dated 28 March 2013, as per the relevant provisions of the Banking Law and the Turkish Commercial Code (Law No 6102), Deloitte was appointed as the Independent Auditor of the Bank until the end of 2013 and, as per Article 399 of the Turkish Commercial Code (Law No 6102), Deloitte was appointed as the "group auditor" until the first ordinary General Assembly Meeting convened in 2014.
-EY was appointed as the "group auditor" for 2014, 2015, 2016, 2017, 2018 and 2019 in the ordinary General Assembly Meeting in each of such years.
+EY was appointed as the "group auditor" for each year from 2014 through 2020 in the ordinary General Assembly Meeting in each of such years.
+At the General Assembly Meeting, dated 25 March 2021, PwC Bağımsız Denetim ve Serbest Muhasebeci Mali Müşavirlik A.Ş. ("PwC") was appointed as the "group auditor" for 2021.